 - What would you say to someone who says “I’ll never be able to pronounce THAT sound/word”?
 “I would say, never say never.
 And use the great brain you’ve been given.
 So, if you’ve worked out some other things in life not even related to language learning, you can always learn something new.
 And we see that even with people who have been affected by some debilitating conditions, there’s still space in the brain for new learning.
 You just have to find the way that works for you.
 With pronunciation, it’s concrete.
 It’s either right, or it’s incorrect.
 And the reason why it’s incorrect would be because the mouth didn’t make the position you need”, said Sarah.
 Some students think they are not going to get it, or it’s harder for them.
 Whereas the little five-year-old will be getting in the first time, but that makes some more sense.
 They’ve just got that power of mimicking that has kind of disappeared with us because our brain took other things on.
 Don’t feel stupid if you’re doing it slowly; it’s worth it.

 So, hopefully, from today on and from everything you’ve already learned so far about French pronunciation, you realize that sounds are not impossible to get as long as you put the system in place to create that specific sound.
 There’s nothing to stop you from doing it; you just have to know where that sound is formed and take stock and do it carefully.
 If you do it carefully daily with a regular drill, you will eventually be calibrated.
 You’ll never get it wrong.
 But it’s what you commit to.

 Bonne chance mes amis!

-And if pronunciation and improving your listening are something you want to dive in deeper with, take a look at my ‘Pronounce and Understand French better’ online course.
+If pronunciation and improving your listening are something you want to dive in deeper with, take a look at the French Speak ‘Pronounce and Understand French better’ online course.